Azure-Samples/hdinsight-aks/PowerShell/Spark.md

-# Quickstart: Create a Trino Cluster with the Azure CLI on Azure
+# Quickstart: Create a Spark Cluster with the PowerShell

 This quickstart shows you how to use the PowerShell to deploy a Spark cluster in HDInsight on AKS Pool.